JoarGunnarsson/Raytracing/README.md

 # Python Ray Tracing Project

-This is a Python project for ray tracing, a technique used in computer graphics to generate an image by tracing the path of light takes, interaction with different objects and materials.
+This is a Python project for ray tracing, a technique used in computer graphics to generate an image by tracing the path light takes, interacting with different objects and materials.
 This project provides a basic implementation of ray tracing using Python and NumPy.
-Diffusive and specular effects are available, as well as reflections.
+Materials can have both diffusive and specular properties are available.
+Objects can also be reflective.
 Currently, only spheres are implemented.
-Additionally, two different types of light sources have been implemented: a point light source and a disk light source
+Additionally, two different types of light sources have been implemented: a point light source and a disk light source.

+The same algorithm is implemented in two different ways.
+One uses vectorized operations, exploiting the fast speed of numpy, while the other does not.
+The vectorized approach is much faster (at least 70x), but results in a higher difficulty for defining custom objects.

 ### Example scene